bitcointranscripts/bitcointranscripts/bitcoin-explained/ocean-tides.md

 Hello.

-Aaron van Wirdum: 00:00:27

-Sjors, we have a sponsor.

-Sjors Provoost: 00:00:28

-That is correct.
-We have a new sponsor.

-Aaron van Wirdum: 00:00:30

-Isn't that great?

-Sjors Provoost: 00:00:31

-That's right.
-Our new sponsor is Coinkite.
-The company behind the COLDCARD.

-And dear listener, if you have no idea what a COLDCARD is, please let us know.
-Because then we'll explain it.
-Because otherwise it's a bit ridiculous if we explain it.
-Because I think we think you all know.

-Aaron van Wirdum: 00:00:48

-Oh my God, this is the worst ad read in history, Sjors.

-Sjors Provoost: 00:00:52

-Excellent.

-Aaron van Wirdum: 00:00:53

-Can we at least mention it's a hardware wallet?

-Sjors Provoost: 00:00:56

-Yes, it's a hardware wallet.

-## The Ocean Pool Launch

 Aaron van Wirdum: 00:00:57

-A hardware wallet you can use to store bitcoin.

 Sjors, today we're going to discuss a new mining pool launched.
 Well, kind of.
 Ocean Pool.